keshuaixu/pmd_dvrk/README.md

 Make sure the SCSI and DB9 cables are connected between the PMD and the interface board at the rear of the box.

 Each PMD connects to a port on the ethernet switch.
 They expect a gateway on `192.168.1.1` with the subnet mask of `24`.
-The static ip address for the left PMD is `192.168.1.42`, and `192.168.1.41` for the right one.
+The static IP address for the left PMD is `192.168.1.42`, and `192.168.1.41` for the right one.
 If you don't have a router, set the IP address of your computer's ethernet interface to `192.168.1.1`.
-These tcp/ip parameters can be reconfigured in the Pro-Motion software.
+These TCP/IP parameters can be reconfigured in the Pro-Motion software.

 # software setup

 ## cisst workspace
-Because this project do not co-exist with the vanilla cisst-saw, you need a new ros workspace.
+Because this project does not co-exist with the vanilla cisst-saw, you need a new ros workspace.

-The steps are the same as acquiring the vanilla cisst-saw code, except you get code from a different repository. https://github.com/jhu-cisst/cisst/wiki/Compiling-cisst-and-SAW-with-CMake
+The steps are the same as acquiring the vanilla cisst-saw code, except you get the code from a different repository. https://github.com/jhu-cisst/cisst/wiki/Compiling-cisst-and-SAW-with-CMake

 If you already have `catkin_ws`, use a different name for the new workspace.